British Columbia

 A neighbourhood near Cambie Street looks nice and neat.
 The subway train finally goes underground to justify its name.

 I don't really like big cities, but downtown Vancouver is definitely worth visiting.
-Comparing to Toronto's downtown, where there is a large concentration of metal, glass and concrete, Vancouver's one is much greener and with lots of open space.
-Traffic is way less heavier than in Toronto.
-Vancouver is definitely more laid back city, and I felt like there was little to no sense of hurry or bustle in the air.
+Compared to Toronto's downtown, where there is a large concentration of metal, glass and concrete, Vancouver's is much greener and with lots of open space.
+Traffic is way heavier than in Toronto.
+Vancouver is definitely a more laid-back city, and I felt like there was little to no sense of hurry or bustle in the air.
 Of course, my opinion could be biased as I've been looking forward to visiting Vancouver since 2009, from the early stages of my immigration to Canada.
 But that's the way I saw Vancouver and that's how I'll remember it.

 These wide wooden support structures between buildings - this is clearly something local, I have not seen anything like anywhere this in North America.

-Trolley buses is my secret passion!
+Trolley buses are my secret passion!
 Vancouver is the only city in Canada where they have survived, and where there is no plan to replace them with regular buses.
 By the way, did you know that until 1992 Toronto also had trolley buses?
-Despite a myth that trolley buses have only existed in Soviet Union and other communist countries, many big cities in Canada and the United States used to have them, too.
-The main reason why trolley buses have yielded to buses is that over time buses became cheaper and more environmentally friendly (they often use a bio diesel now).
-On this picture - a post office in Vancouver, which currently belongs to the Sinclair Centre shopping mall.
+Despite the myth that trolley buses have only existed in the Soviet Union and other communist countries, many big cities in Canada and the United States used to have them, too.
+The main reason why trolley buses have yielded to buses is that over time buses became cheaper and more environmentally friendly (they often use bio diesel now).
+In this picture is a post office in Vancouver, which currently belongs to the Sinclair Centre shopping mall.

 Vancouver has many very nice old buildings like this one.